JereKuusela/valheim-expand_world/README.md

 - scaleMin (default: `1`): Minimum scale.
 Number or x,z,y (with y being the height).
 - scaleMax (default: `1`): Maximum scale.
 Number or x,z,y (with y being the height).
 - scaleUniform (default: `true`): If disabled, each axis is scaled independently.
-- randTilt (default: `0` degrees): Random rotation.
+- randTilt (default: `0` degrees): Random rotation within the degrees.
-- chanceToUseGroundTilt (default: `0.0`): Chance to set rotation based on terrain angle.
+- chanceToUseGroundTilt (default: `0.0`): Chance to set rotation based on terrain angle (from 0.0 to 1.0).
 - biome: List of possible biomes.
-- biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome, 4 = unused, leftover from Valheim data).
+- biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome, 4 = unused from Valheim data).
-- blockCheck (default: `true`): Requires clear ground.
+- blockCheck (default: `true`): If enabled, clear ground is required.
 - minAltitude (default: `0` meters): Minimum terrain altitude.
 - maxAltitude (default: `1000` meters): Maximum terrain altitude.
-- minOceanDepth (default: `0` meters): Minimum ocean depth.
+- minOceanDepth (default: `0` meters): Minimum ocean depth (interpolated from zone corners so slightly different from `minAltitude`).
-- maxOceanDepth (default: `0` meters): Maximum ocean depth.
+- maxOceanDepth (default: `0` meters): Maximum ocean depth (interpolated from zone corners so slightly different from `maxAltitude`).
-- minVegetation (default: `0`): Minimum vegetation mask.
+- minVegetation (default: `0`): Minimum vegetation mask (random value from 0.0 to 1.0, only used in Mistlands biome).
-- maxVegetation (default: `0`): Maximum vegetation mask.
+- maxVegetation (default: `0`): Maximum vegetation mask (random value from 0.0 to 1.0, only used in Mistlands biome).
 - minTilt (default: `0` degrees): Minimum terrain angle.
 - maxTilt (default: `90` degrees): Maximum terrain angle.
 - terrainDeltaRadius (default: `0` meters): Radius for terrain delta limits.